Discover your potential savings with our ROI Calculator

 Melanie Lees,Quality Director

-Design control guidance for medical device manufacturers is an important component of safety management as it helps ensure the safety and efficacy of their products.
+Design controls guidance for medical device manufacturers, aligned with 21 CFR 820.30 design controls medical devices, is an important component of safety management as it helps ensure the safety and efficacy of their products.
 It includes a systematic and well-documented approach to product development.
 Key elements include:

 Regular design reviews and verification and validation activities are essential to confirm that the device meets its intended use and performance criteria.
 Managing changes and conducting rigorous design transfer processes are crucial for a seamless transition from development to manufacturing.
-Post-market surveillance and feedback mechanisms help manufacturers continuously monitor and improve their device designs based on real-world performance and customer feedback.
+Post-market surveillance and feedback mechanisms help manufacturers continuously monitor, evaluate, and improve their device designs.

 A Comprehensive Design History Files Checklist